benjaminparry/benjamin.parry.is/source/writing/2024-10-11-where-i-get-my-podcasts.md

 I’m a big fan of self-hosting.
 There’s a stack of Raspberry Pis plugged into my home network making life slightly better for my family and I; ad blocking (PiHole), home media centre (Jellyfin), network storage (Open Media Centre), file sharing (qbittorrent) and now telemetry-free podcast management (PodGrab).

 I’m currently subscribed to about 20 podcasts via the in-built search.
 You can also directly subscribe to a RSS URL.
 I’ve done that for my Huffduffer RSS feed.
 This enables me to still collect individual podcast episodes without adding the full feed to PodGrab.
-This is useful when I’m not interested in the full podcast back catalogue but am for guest speaker or specific show topic.
+This is useful when I’m not interested in the full podcast back catalogue but am interested a guest speaker or specific show topic.

 This workflow works really well for me.
 Audio files are downloaded to a folder on my NAS which is also synced to Jellyfin.
 This means I can listen to episodes on Jellyfin at home or download them to a mobile device for on-the-go listening.